ideal-lab5/pallets/pallets/murmur/README.md

 ### Proxy a Call

-To proxy a call, use the proxy function:
+To proxy a call, use the `proxy` dispatchable function:

 ```rust
 pub fn proxy(